Ariadne (empress): Marriage

 Ariadne was born prior to the death of Marcian (reigned 450–457).
 In January 457, Marcian succumbed to a disease, allegedly gangrene.
 He was survived by his daughter Marcia Euphemia and his son-in-law Anthemius.

 Leo was at this point the tribune of the Mattiarii, a regiment wielding the mattea (Latin for mace) as their weapon.
 He was proclaimed emperor with the support of Aspar, the magister militum ("Master of soldiers").
 On 7 February 457, Leo was crowned by Patriarch Anatolius of Constantinople, the first such coronation known to involve a patriarch.
 At this point Ariadne became a member of the imperial family.

 In 461, Leo founded the Excubitors as a counterbalance to the Germanic soldiers under Aspar.
 He recruited the majority of its members from among the sturdy and warlike Isaurians.
-In 466, Tarasicodissa, an Isaurian officer of the Excubitors came forth with evidence that Ardabur, a son of Aspar, was guilty of treason.
-The scandal caused a rift in the relations of Leo and Aspar, leaving the former relying even more on the Excubitors.
+In 466, Tarasicodissa, an Isaurian officer of the Excubitors, came forth with evidence that Ardabur, a son of Aspar, was guilty of treason.
+The scandal caused Leo to distance himself from Aspar and rely even more on the Excubitors.

 In 467, the alliance of Leo and Tarasicodissa was sealed with the marriage of Ariadne to the officer.
 To make himself more acceptable to the Roman hierarchy and the primarily Greek-speaking population of Constantinople, her husband changed his name to Zeno.
 Their only known son, Leo II, was born within the year.

 Son's reign

-In 471, Aspar and Ardabur were murdered within the Great Palace of Constantinople by orders of Leo.
+In 471, Aspar and Ardabur were murdered within the Great Palace of Constantinople on the order of Leo.
 Leo earned the nickname "Macelles" (the Butcher) for the manner of the deaths.
 Zeno was left by default as the main supporter of Leo within the Byzantine army.

-Leo II was proclaimed caesar in October 473 and effectively became the designated heir to the throne by virtue of being the closest male relative of Leo I. On 18 January 474, Leo I died of dysentery.
+Leo II was proclaimed Caesar in October 473 and effectively became the designated heir to the throne by virtue of being the closest male relative of Leo I. On 18 January 474, Leo I died of dysentery.
 His grandson immediately succeeded him.

 Since Leo II was too young to rule himself, Ariadne and her mother Verina prevailed upon him to crown Zeno as co-emperor, which he did on 9 February 474.
-When Leo became ill and died on 17 November Zeno became sole emperor, with Ariadne as empress.
+When Leo became ill and died on 17 November, Zeno became sole emperor with Ariadne as empress.